Randy K. Sterns

 Professional & Community Affiliations

 Mr. Sterns began his career serving as Legislative Assistant and Counsel to U.S. Senator Mark O. Hatfield (R. OR) from 1979 until 1984 and he was actively involved in tax simplification, tax reform initiatives and religious liberty issues, including the Equal Access Act of 1984 which granted legal protection to non-curriculum related student groups to meet for religious purposes.
 He has continued to be actively involved in assisting churches, private schools, charter schools, athletic organizations, community service organizations and is actively involved in assisting and supporting international mission organizations which focus their efforts on the needs of orphans.
-Mr. Sterns has served on the Board of Directors of Youth Empowered to Achieve, Inc., The Academies, Inc., Pepin Academies, Inc., Florida Elite Basketball, Inc., and he currently serves as a trustee for the WY Fund, a Tampa based mutual fund which serves as a short-term investment bond fund for governmental institutions.
-He is a member of the Business Law Section of the American Bar Association and Non-Profit Organizations, State Regulation of Securities, Exempt Transactions and Exempt Securities sub-committees and regularly contributes to and speaks at seminars relating to not-for-profit organizations.
+Mr. Sterns has served on the Board of Directors of Youth Empowered to Achieve, Inc., The Academies, Inc., Pepin Academies, Inc., Florida Elite Basketball, Inc., and he currently serves as a trustee for the U.S. Fixed Income Trust, a Delaware trust that operates local government pooled investment funds in Florida and Texas and on the Board of Directors of the Pepin Academies Foundation, Inc., Huddle Touch, Inc. and West Coast Officials Association, Inc. He is a member of the Business Law Section of the American Bar Association and Non-Profit Organizations, State Regulation of Securities, Exempt Transactions and Exempt Securities sub-committees and regularly contributes to and speaks at seminars relating to not-for-profit organizations.

 Honors & Recognitions